 You will learn how high profile celebrities manage their credit.
-The good, the bad, and the ugly; get advice on how to build credit from scratch, and how to protect yourself from financial disaster.
+The good, the bad, and the ugly; get advice on building credit from scratch and how to protect yourself from financial disaster.

 Read on and learn in two parts, where you will learn five tips each on how to build credit like a celeb.
 You will also get five tips on how to avoid the path to bankruptcy many celebrities take!

 It doesn’t matter if you are Lebron James, Miley Cyrus.
-A loan isn’t easy to access without a co-signer, unless you have a good job and strong FICO score.
+A loan isn’t easy to access without a co-signer unless you have a good job and a strong FICO score.
 But, everyone has to start from somewhere…even celebs!

 How do they do it?
 The same ways you can!

-The biggest mistake one can make is waiting until they need to borrow to establish a credit line.
-You should always be trying to improve your borrowing profile.
+The biggest mistake one can make waiting until they need to borrow to establish a credit line.
+You should always try to improve your borrowing profile.
 If you’re not, the worst thing you can do is put it off.

 If you don’t have any established credit, take the time to get at least one line of credit.
 It can be a credit card, student loan, or otherwise.
 Whichever type of financing you get, make sure it’s an account that will stay open for a long time.
 The age of all credit accounts factors into the calculation for your FICO score.
-Older accounts help to improve your overall average credit age, which has a significant benefit on your score.
+Older accounts help improve your overall average credit age, which significantly benefits your score.

 Basically, there will be a time in life when you want to borrow more than you currently can borrow.
-Take the time to establish credit, for the fact that you want a quality borrowing profile.
-It comes in handy when you want to finance for a vehicle or home.
-Otherwise, you end up being a first-time borrower that’s taking out a large loan with crazy interest premiums.
+Take the time to establish your credit report because you want a quality borrowing profile.
+It comes in handy when you want to finance a vehicle or home.
+Otherwise, you end up being a first-time borrower taking out a large loan with crazy interest premiums.

-Borrowers with bad or no credit might benefit off using secured credit cards.
-Approval is easy, and giving larger deposits lets you hold higher credit limits.
+Borrowers with bad or no credit might benefit from using secured credit cards.
+Approval is easy, and giving more extensive deposits lets you hold higher credit limits.
 In the United States, borrowers have access to secured credit cards that report to the credit bureaus.
 This means you can establish a quality FICO score without needing to qualify for unsecured credit.

 Typically, the credit card company will call you up after the first year and offer to transfer you to a non-secured card.
 This will further build your credit and increase your credit availability.
-If you weren’t able to get a non-secured card before, this is the perfect way to start.
+If you couldn’t get an unsecured card before, this is the perfect way to start.

-When applying for secured credit cards it’s imporatnt to verify that the card you apply for is one that reports to the credit bureau.
-Some make the mistake of buying pre-paid credit cards, and other “secured” credit cards.
+When applying for secured credit cards, it’s important to verify that the card you applied for is one that reports to the credit bureau.
+Some make the mistake of buying prepaid credit cards, and other “secured” credit cards.
 Yet, few realize a lot of these cards make no impact on your credit score.
-If the card won’t help your score, don’t worry.
+If the card doesn’t help your score, don’t worry.

 Accepting all credit limit increase offers is a way to see an automatic increase in your FICO score.
-You just have to avoid accepting fresh credit card offers.
+Avoid new credit card offers.
 When your credit card company reaches out to increase your limit, agree to it and watch your score go up.
 You end up with a lower utilization rate, which forces your FICO rating to rise.

 To explain, if you have an owing balance of $1,000 on a $2,000 limit, then got an increase to a $5,000 limit, your utilization rate would drop from 50% to 20%.

 This is important.
-For low income borrowers, it’s especially valuable to have the chance to increase your upper limit.
+For low-income borrowers, it’s valuable to have the chance to increase your upper limit.
 Your debt ceiling is the numerator in your credit rating calculation, and the denominator is the amount you owe.
 You can watch your FICO score go up each time you accept a card limit increase, as long as you remain financially diligent.

-It’s fine to request a credit limit increase, but not more than one in a year.
-You should let the credit card company contact you, if you have a newer account.
+It’s fair to request a credit limit increase, but not more than once a year.
+You should let the credit card company contact you if you have a newer account.
 Most credit card companies will give a limit increase to good borrowers after the first year.
 Some even offer a limit increase within the first six months.

-The biggest damage of frequent credit limit increases comes when you request the increase.
-This makes you look like a riskier borrower, while accepting a credit limit increase does much more good than bad.
+The most significant damage of frequent credit limit increases comes when you request the increase.
+This makes you look like a riskier borrower while accepting a credit limit increase does much more good than bad.

 Financing through co-signers is a great way to build your credit in the early stages.
-With the right type of financing, and the right co-signer, you could qualify for high limits right away.
+With the right type of financing and the right cosigner, you could qualify for high limits right away.
 This jumps you into quality credit status in a short period of time.
-The difficulty, you need to know others with great credit that are willing to co-sign for you.
+The difficulty, you need to know others with excellent credit that is willing to co-sign for you.

 The issue with co-signer financing is that most credit cards do not allow co-signers on the application.
-The most you can get is a co-applicant, which doesn’t allow you to factor their credit strength.
+The most you can get is a co-applicant, which doesn’t let you factor in their credit strength.
 It’s a good thing if it’s an option.
-But, there are usually alternatives that avoid tying up a co-signer’s credit capacity and trust.
+But, there are usually alternatives that avoid tying up a cosigner’s credit capacity and trust.

-Over a million Americans are victim to identity theft each year.
+Over a million Americans are victims of identity theft each year.
 This number is on the rise, with no expectations of slowing down in the soon future.
 As a borrower, it’s important to protect yourself from identity theft.
 It’s something that can crush all your credit building efforts in the blink of an eye.
-You don’t want to carry a debt that’s not yours, and you absolutely don’t want your credit score shot because of an identity theft.
+You don’t want to carry a debt that’s not yours, and you absolutely don’t want your credit score shot because of identity theft.

 You shouldn’t put the trust of a $100,000 card limit at risk for a $1 pack of chewing gum.
-It’s easy to separate your credit lines for daily expenses, just use the higher limit cards for larger expenses.
-These are usually trustable payments and purchases, given the higher value of the items.
+It’s easy to separate your credit lines for daily expenses.
+You only have to use the higher limit cards for more considerable expenses.
+These are usually trusted able payments and purchases, given the higher value of the items.
 It’s easier to trust a recipient like a car dealership or large department store.
-Yet, there is a greater chance of identity theft when shopping in a less popular store, or when buying items online.
+There is a greater chance of identity theft happening when shopping in less-known stores or online.
 Hence, the benefit of separating credit purchases by card.

-Mind you, there’s no guarantee your credit card will stay safe from identity theft.
-Target is a big business, but had a security breach of over 40 million credit card numbers in 2013.
+There’s no guarantee your credit card will stay safe from identity theft.
+Target is a big business but had a security breach of over 40 million credit card numbers in 2013.
 Department stores are often victims of card skimmers, which are another risk for cardholders.

 When paying online, use a third-party payment processor to serve as the middleman.
-You can upload funds through Google Wallet or PayPal and avoid risking your information with a bunch of merchants.
+You can upload funds through Google Wallet or PayPal and avoid risking your information with many merchants.

 Celebrities rely on credit cards each day, especially when buying luxurious items.
 This doesn’t always come down to an affordability issue.
 Celebrities tend to treat credit cards as an alternative to holding cash.

-The single most effective way to build your credit is by employing the “credit as debit”.
-This requires you to use your credit card for daily transactions, or on a semi-regular basis.
-This builds activity on your credit account, which has a much better impact on your credit rating than a lifeless account.
+The single most effective way to build your credit is by employing the “credit as a debit.”
+This requires you to use your credit card for daily transactions or on a semi-regular basis.
+This builds activity on your credit account, which greatly impacts your credit rating than a lifeless account.

-The biggest benefit of the “credit as debit” approach is the ability to budget everything under a single bill.
+The most significant benefit of the “credit as debit” approach is budgeting everything under a single bill.
 You can combine all the different expenses under one title, then make a lump sum payment to cover all your monthly costs.
 Further, paying before the statement closing date is a good idea.
 This clears the balance owing in time for the credit bureau to view your debts as clear.
 Yet, going past this deadline will result in a balance owing and a higher utilization ratio.

 The “credit as debit” scheme works great.
-You also don’t need to be able to put 100% of your expenses under this repayment structure.
+Also, you don’t have to put 100% of your expenses under this repayment structure.
 For example, someone undergoing credit repair could set aside $500 a month to run with a “credit as debit” account.
 This will build the borrower’s credit profile with depth.
-This approach serves as the perfect way to jump start credit with a fresh borrowing profile.
+This approach serves as the perfect way to jump-start credit with a fresh borrowing profile.

 Celebrities are not lazy by any means, but there’s not enough time in a day to keep up with all credit changes.
 A celebrity might process a lot of money through credit cards.
 As such, it’s easy to misinterpret numbers over time.
 This is why many celebrities hire personal accountants.
 For the average Joe, credit monitoring services offer similar benefits.